LaraLoveira/Web---PokemonCenter/README.md

 ###

-<p>✨A web about an Pokemon Center.
-Made with Visual Studio Code using .NET, C# and HTML, CSS✨</p>
+<p>✨A web about a Pokemon Center.
+Made with Visual Studio Code using: .NET, C# and HTML, CSS✨</p>

 ###